 In 2015, the company produced his hourlong documentary, "Passage at St. Augustine: The 1964 Black Lives Matter Movement That Transform America" which won the Henry Hampton Award of Excellence in Documentary Filmmaking at the Roxbury International Film Festival.

 In 2017, he produced the 9-minute film short "MLK's Boston Years", that was the subject of an interview on National Public Radio's "All Things Considered".

-In 2018, King produced his second feature-length documentary, "Fair Game: Surviving A 1960 Georgia Lynching", which prompted the State of Georgia to reopen a 60-year-old Jim Crow era child murder case.
+In 2018, King produced his second feature-length documentary, "Fair Game: Surviving A 1960 Georgia Lynching", which prompted the State of Georgia to reopen a 60-year-old Jim Crow era child rape and murder case.